Legend of Calcio: Paolo Maldini

 Paolo’s trophy haul is only matched by his loyalty, having spent his entire career at Milan, from youth prospect in 1984, to legend in 2009.

-Maldini played his first game for Milan in 1984, coming on for the injured Sergio Battistini against Udinese.
+Maldini played his first game for Milan on January 20, 1984, coming on for the injured Sergio Battistini against Udinese.
 Paolo quickly became noticed for his confidence and grace on the ball, and by the following season, was a regular in the starting eleven.

 By the summer of 1994, Maldini’s Milan had won three European Cup’s and Il Capitano had led Italy to a World Cup Final, resulting in being named World Soccer magazine’s “World Player of the year” , and the first defender ever to win the prize.
 Ever a humble man, Maldini alluded to the drawbacks of his position, referring to the back four as the “engine room” of a squad, and dedicated his award to Franco Baresi.